ravn/streamtuples/README.md

 COMPILATION & DEPLOYMENT
 ---
 Usage:
 * Java 8 or later.
-Module is "dk.ravnand.stream".
+Module is "dk.ravnand.streamtuples".

 Required for building:
 * Java 10+